-In line with the expectation of a professional attitude at Diploma level, the timekeeping, communication, organisation of equipment (including instruments where applicable), and backing tracks will all be left to the candidate to arrange.
-During the performance candidates should treat the examiner as an observer only, taking responsibility for all elements of the performance and preparation/set-up prior to beginning.
+In line with the expectation of a professional approach at Licentiate level, the timekeeping, communication, organisation of equipment, other musicians and backing tracks will all be left to the candidate to arrange.
+During the performance, candidates should treat the examiner as an observer only, taking responsibility for all elements of the performance and preparation/set-up prior to beginning.

-Candidates should consider carefully if they are using more than one piece of equipment during the performance, and keep in mind how this might affect things such as time for changing between equipment or the flow of the programme.
-Innovative ways to deal with these issues will be credited, however similarly they will be penalised if the examiner judges the performance to have been negatively affected by them.
+Candidates should consider carefully if they are using more than one piece of equipment during the performance, and keep in mind how this might affect things, such as time for changing between equipment and the flow of the programme.
+Innovative ways to deal with these issues will be credited, however, similarly, they will be penalised if they have a negative impact on the performance.